c-i/correlation/README.md

-      -h, --help            show this help message and exit --start START         (required) Start date in iso format. e.g. 2020-12-30 --end END             (required) End date in iso format (up to the end of last month). e.g. 2021-12-30 --beta BETA           (required) (int) Beta term used to calculate spread.
-Applied to second provided {asset}
+      -h, --help            show this help message and exit --start START         (required) Start date in iso format. e.g. 2020-12-30 --end END             (required) End date in iso format (up to the end of last month). e.g. 2021-12-30 --interval INTERVAL   (int) Interval for which to calculate returns as a multiple of granularity. e.g. 1 (an interval of 1 with granularity 1d would calculate returns once per day).
-                            argument, ie first asset is dependent var and second is independent.
 Default: 1 --granularity GRANULARITY
                             Granularity of k-line data. e.g. 1d (default: 1d)
       --data_dir DATA_DIR   Directory where k-line data is stored.
 Default: C:/Users/chuck/Documents/projects/stats-